 Meet Community Needs

 Nurture gerontology students because there is a need

 Multigenerational Opportunities 8

 Help Organizations Collaborate

 Nonprofit Capacity Building

 Community Initialed Research

 External Communication/Social Work Branding

-Students need to be able to articulate what Social Work is without jargon 5
+• Students need to be able to articulate what Social Work is without F

+jargon 5

 Elevate the Social Work Brand

 Improving the value of human services work

 Position GSSW as the experts

 Community Engagement

 Bank for community connections 5

 Need a central person who knows all the connections - community liaison

 Model after CCESL lab

 Demonstrated Commitment to Inclusion

 4

 "DU is where the rich white girls go"

 GSSW may not feel like a safe or welcoming place

-Increased Diversity 4
+Increased Diversity

 Recruit older students 4

-Clarify that diversity is a priority in enrollment
+Clarify that diversity is a priority in enrollment Interdisciplinary Opportunities

-Interdisciplinary Opportunities

-4

-"More and more social workers are working outside the typical realm (i.e. public health) and so overall it would be cool to see more partnerships between the various schools" 4
+"More and more social workers are working outside the typical realm 4

+(i.e. public health) and so overall it would be cool to see more

+partnerships between the various schools"

-Partnership with Metro 2
+Partnership with Metro 3

+• they extract more diverse students •

+they attract more diverse students Integration of Classroom & Field

 3

-they attract more diverse students

-Integration of Classroom & Field 2

-Need to ensure that student requirements align with the needs of the sites 3
+• Need to ensure that student requirements align with the needs of the sites 5

 Greater integration of classroom knowledge and lived field experience

 Fund Development

 1

 Be specific about the asks

 More & Better Leveraged Research

-"Applied research opportunities that are community based and meet a need 1
+· "Applied recogrep opportunities that are community based and meet a read 1

-in the community"
+"Applied research opportunities that are community based and meet a need in the community"

-More Resources for Adjuncts 1
+More Resources for Adjuncts

+1

 Take a proactive rather than reactive approach to adjuncts

-Take a product ramer man redefine approach to duplicis

 Leverage position at DU 1

-Open doors community agencies to other schools in campus

-Technology Use & support 1
+Open doors community agencies to other schools in campus Technology Use & support

-Training for students
+Training for students 1

 What are GSSW's lived values?

 Theme Frequency

 Diversity & Inclusion

-Folks who are not far left may feel isolated or marginalized 8

-Faculty need to model tolerance for differing views Students of color may not feel welcome 8

-The Faculty is getting more diverse

-Important to create safe spaces for people of color to gather
+Folks who are not far left may feel isolated or marginalized Faculty need to model tolerance for differing views Students of color may not feel welcome The Faculty is getting more diverse Important to create safe spaces for people of color to gather 8

-Advocacy

-Activism 6
+Advocacy 6

-Teach students to advocate for themselves
+Activism Teach students to advocate for themselves 0

 Community Engagement 4

-This process of involving the community in the planning

-Social Justice 3
+This process of involving the community in the planning Social Justice 3

 Wellbeing/Self Care 2

-Need to walk the talk
+Need to walk the talk Empathy/Compassion 2

-Empathy/Compassion 2

 Integrity 2

 Partnership/Relationships 2

 Equity 2

 Leadership 1

 Learning 1

 Experiential Learning

 Excellence 1

 Educational Excellence

 Student Centered 1

+Theme Frequency

-s GSSW's untapped potential?
-Challenges/Problems to be solved?
-Theme Frequency Suppo rt for Students • Mentorship Opportunities o "Matching experienced social workers with new graduates to help each other up the ladder, especially since many women are social workers and need to help each other in light of the present political climate - it also keeps alumni connected and involved" Greater flexibility for Students Networking 10 • Stress Stress & conflict management Support Advanced Standing Students Help them identify their own strengths Prepai ring students to advance social change • Build social workers able connect with diverse populations Preparing them to have and deal with conflict Navigating Ethical Quagmires Encouraging them to fill gaps: rural services, gerontology, etc 8 Improv ring Field Education • Offering free professional development to field supervisors Faculty to serve as liaisons Survey agencies about the overall performance of the School Clarity on Expectations Evaluation is cumbersome Integrate feedback from liaisons and supervisors 7 Alumni engagement • Ask them to support financially Giving them networking and gathering opportunities Social Media engagement 7 Recruit ment & Accessibility • Prioritize a diverse student population More affordable tuition More work study or paid internships Must address the DU brand 6 Advoc acy/Community Change 2 • Teaching students to better advocate for themselves Commi Have to policy classes run concurrent with legislative session unication 1 55 , of Attendees: unclear (1 session, 4 tables)
+Suppo rt for Students

+• Mentorship Opportunities

+"Matching experienced social workers with new graduates to help each other up the ladder, especially since many women are social workers and need to help each other in light of the present political climate - it also keeps alumni connected and involved" 10

+• Greater flexibility for Students

+• Networking

+• Stress

+• Stress & conflict management

+• Support Advanced Standing Students

+• Help them identify their own strengths

+repar ing students to advance social change

+• Build social workers able connect with diverse populations 8

+• Preparing them to have and deal with conflict

+• Navigating Ethical Quagmires

+• Encouraging them to fill gaps: rural services, gerontology, etc

+mprov ing Field Education

+• Offering free professional development to field supervisors

+٠ Faculty to serve as liaisons 7

+٠ Survey agencies about the overall performance of the School /

+٠ Clarity on Expectations

+• Evaluation is cumbersome

+• Integrate feedback from liaisons and supervisors

+lumni engagement

+• Ask them to support financially 7

+• Giving them networking and gathering opportunities

+• Social Media engagement

+cecruit ment & Accessibility

+- Prioritize a diverse student perculation

+• Prioritize a diverse student population More affordable tuition 6

+•

+• More work study or paid internships

+• A alvese Must address the DU brand

+101000 acy/Community Change 2

+• Teaching students to better advocate for themselves ۲

+• Have to policy classes run concurrent with legislative session

+unication 1